Lesson video

 Brilliant.

-So we can see here, attached with a strap around his shoulder, this soldier, this legionary has a gladius or a sword.
+So, we can see here attached with a strap around his shoulder, this soldier, this legionary has a gladius or a sword.

 We can see he also has a javelin, which was one of the Roman's weapons of choice.

-This javelin is called the pilum.
+This javelin was called the pilum.

 But as we can see here, legionaries had to be well-trained and strong because they had a lot of equipment to carry.

-This equipment they could use to both protect themselves and to attack their enemies.
+This equipment, they could use to both protect themselves and to attack their enemies.

 And remember, at this point in history, the Roman army was one of the most advanced and highly trained in the world.